cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 <!--  ----------------------------------------- -->
 ## Next chapters

-In the next chapters, you will learn what happen to your data before their full ingestion into VizieR.
+In the next chapters, you will learn what happen to your submitted data before their full ingestion into VizieR and the rest of their journey into the Virtual Observatory and up to EOSC.

 <!--  ----------------------------------------- -->